yassienshaalan/FlexiSearch/README.md

 # FlexiSearch
 This repository hosts a prototype of a scalable, general-purpose search engine, showcasing an advanced architecture that addresses common scalability challenges in search systems.
 The project is based on a segment-replication model and is designed to efficiently handle both indexing and searching operations, making it suitable for handling large volumes of data and high query loads.
 This search engine prototype leverages vector search to enhance search capabilities, enabling more nuanced and semantically relevant search results.
 Vector search uses machine learning models to convert text into high-dimensional vectors that represent semantic meanings, allowing for searches based on conceptual similarity rather than keyword matching alone.
+This is repo is inspired by DoorDash's inhouse search engine here:https://doordash.engineering/2024/02/27/introducing-doordashs-in-house-search-engine/amp/

 ## Key Features: